Get

 Image Credit: siamka, Pixabay

 The Chow Chow is a very cat-like dog.
 They aren’t known for being particularly friendly but instead become extremely devoted to one or two people.
 They love their families but can be standoffish to other people.
-They do not get along well with other dogs and need to be kept in a one-dog household.
+They do not always get along well with other dogs and often need to be kept in a one-dog household.

 This sturdily built dog has a very dense double coat, which makes them quite fluffy.
 Their hair is particularly long in the neck area, making them look like they have a mane.
 This is what draws most people to the breed—they look like giant fluff balls.